Circumscription (logic)

 a consequence of the implicit assumption that the statement of the problem contains everything that is relevant to its solution.
 Explicitly stating that a bridge does not exist is not a solution to this problem, as there are many other exceptional conditions that should be excluded (such as the presence of a rope for fastening the cannibals, the presence of a larger boat nearby, etc.)

 Circumscription was later used by McCarthy to formalize the implicit assumption of inertia: things do not change unless otherwise specified.
 Circumscription seemed to be useful to avoid specifying that conditions are not changed by all actions except those explicitly known to change them; this is known as the frame problem.
-However, the solution proposed by McCarthy was later shown leading to wrong results in some cases, like in the Yale shooting problem scenario.
+However, the solution proposed by McCarthy was later shown to lead to wrong results in some cases, as in the Yale shooting problem scenario.
 Other solutions to the frame problem that correctly formalize the Yale shooting problem exist; some use circumscription but in a different way.